megamattzilla/as3-tips-and-tricks/README.md

 >
 > 6. Example output is located in `example5-dryrun-response.json` that should match your output from Big-IP.
 >
 > 7. Parse AS3 dry run output to be human readable:
+> Note: you may need to install `jq`
 >
 > `./parse_as3_dryrun.sh example5-dryrun-response.json`